shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 -   When you roll for initiative, you can use your reaction to cast hunter’s mark.
 Once you use this feature, you cannot do so again until you finish a short or long rest.
 -   You have advantage on Constitution saving throws to maintain concentration on your ranger spells.
 -   If the target of your hunter’s mark 0 hit points before the spell ends, you can use a reaction to mark a new creature.
 You can use this feature a number of times equal to your proficiency bonus, regaining all expended uses when you finish a long rest.

+## Conditions

+### Freezing Condition

+Source: DM’s Secret Weapon, Issue \#20

+-   A creature with the freezing condition has disadvantage on dexterity-based attack rolls and saving throws, cannot make opportunity attacks, has a -2 penalty to its AC, a -10 foot penalty to its movement speed, and gains one point of exhaustion each hour.
+-   Creatures with a resistance to cold damage make saves to resist the freezing condition at advantage, and creatures with an immunity to cold damage are immune to the freezing condition.
+-   A creature who spends 10 minutes warming themselves from a sufficient source of heat can end the freezing condition on themselves.
+Moving to a warm location, such as a heated tavern sheltered from the elements, will also end the condition after 10 minutes.

+(A Note On Fire Damage: A GM might consider an optional rule to end the freezing condition for a creature if that creature takes sufficient fire damage, or is set on fire.
+If so, it is recommended that the creature take fire damage at least once per turn, every turn, for 10 rounds to end the condition.
+A simple firebolt spell will be insufficient to rid the target of the deep, bone-aching chill of the freezing condition.)